Chart Color Schemes

 Clarkson hosts a young demographic, positioning it in the bottom quartile nationwide

 Clarkson's median age is 34 years, which is lower than Greater Perth's average of 37 years and Australia's average of 38 years.
-Compared to Greater Perth, Clarkson has a higher proportion of residents aged 25-34 (16.6%) but fewer residents aged 75-84 (3.5%).
-Between the 2021 Census and the present, the population aged 65-74 has increased from 6.1% to 8.1%, while the population aged 25-34 has decreased from 17.7% to 16.6%.
-By 2041, Clarkson's population is forecasted to undergo significant demographic changes.
+Compared to Greater Perth, Clarkson has a higher percentage of residents aged 25-34 (16.6%) but fewer residents aged 75-84 (3.5%).
+Between the 2021 Census and the present, the population of residents aged 65-74 has increased from 6.1% to 8.1%, while the percentage of residents aged 25-34 has decreased from 17.7% to 16.6%.
+By 2041, population forecasts indicate significant demographic changes in Clarkson.
 The 65-74 age group is projected to grow by 49%, adding 633 residents and reaching a total of 1,931.
-Residents aged 65 and above will drive 87% of the population growth, indicating a trend towards an aging population.
-Conversely, populations in the 15-24 and 0-4 age groups are projected to decline.
+Residents aged 65 and above will drive 87% of the population growth, highlighting trends towards an aging demographic.
+Conversely, population declines are projected for the 15-24 and 0-4 age groups.